Ixekizumab

 Most common possible side effects

 You may have more mild upper respiratory tract infections (common cold, sinus infections), nausea, diarrhoea, cough, and fever.
-Infections may need treatment and ixekizumab may need to be stopped for a while if you develop infection, so it is important to contact your doctor for advice.
+Infections may need treatment and ixekizumab may need to be stopped for a while during an infection, so it is important to contact your doctor for advice.

 Less common or rare possible side effects